 When fall arrives you can bring your coleus inside and place it in a room with bright light and it will continue to look good for months to come!

-Having a North facing front porch definately has its drawbacks but luckily I have a lot of options with a large variety of Coleus!
+Having a North facing front porch definitely has its drawbacks but luckily I have a lot of options with a large variety of Coleus!